 Use of Stats

 I did not create any sort of algorithm that tries to incorporate passer rating, ANY/A, DYAR, and QBR into a single number and just go with that each season.
 Instead, every factor is considered, including the raw completion, yard, and touchdown totals.
+The selections are thus ultimately subjective, which is why you're allowed to disagree!

 Note: If you missed it in the introduction, I've also published my review of 1977 as a sample chapter, available here.